LAST UPDATE: 31/8/2021

 - Additional cleaning of the regularly touched surfaces throughout the school day ie. door handles, hand rails etc; and

-In the event of a full/partial school closure (short-term and/or long-term)
+In the event of a further full/partial school closure (short-term and/or long-term)

 The school will only close where there is direct guidance/recommendation from appropriate authorities eg. Public Health Wales and/or where there are insufficient numbers of staff available to safely deliver an education to students.
 In the event of a school closure, staff will not be able to access the school site.
 Therefore, in this situation the school will

-- Provide all students (as so far as is possible) in all year groups (with increased support for those students preparing to sit public examinations in the summer) with online materials to facilitate distance learning;
+- Provide all students (as so far as is possible) in all year groups with online materials to facilitate distance learning;

 - Provide paper-based materials for those students who do not have access to either a mobile device and/or internet (as part of the preparation phase the school will seek to identify where this is the case);